-Big Bend is located in Madesi Territory, in northeastern Shasta County, 16 miles north of Highway 299.
-Nestled among fir, pine, cedar and oak forests and special oak woodlands, it is the ancestral homeland of the Madesi band of the Pit River Tribe.
+Big Bend is located in Madesi Territory, in north central Shasta County, 16 miles north of Highway 299.
+Nestled among Douglas Fir, Ponderosa & Sugar Pine, Incense Cedar, and Black Oak forests and special Live Oak and White Oak-Manzanita woodlands, it is the ancestral homeland of the Madesi band of the Pit River Tribe.
 One of the last parts of California to be colonized by Euro-Americans, the area has a very sad and turbulent history.
 In the late nineteenth century, many Madesi families and entire communities were brutally killed or pushed out of their homelands by both settlers and their military and government counterparts.
 The land was blatantly stolen from the native populations, without protection of the rule of law, in a process that often attempted to commit genocide of the indigenous first nations peoples.
-And many precious resources were taken and this continues today.
+Also, many precious resources were taken, and this continues today.

 By the 1930s, the utility company which became Pacific Gas and Electric Company (PG&E) began to build Hydroelectric Dams and Power Houses in the region.
 This caused an upsurge in the non-native population into the thousands, and temporarily improved the economy for the settlers in the region.
 This development also caused a major tragedy, as the dams prevented anadromous fish from migrating to and from the ocean to spawn in the Pit River and its tributaries.
 The result was the total loss of one of the largest Salmon populations in the world, so the colonizers could make electricity from hydropower.
 Since the sacred fish can no longer make their amazing journey between the river and the ocean for spawning and the other parts of their life-cycle, the ecosystem of the entire watershed was negatively effected, and a crucial part of the indigenous culture was destroyed.